allisonatwill/allisonatwill.github.io/_posts/2015-02-06-resource-constrained-budget-optimization.markdown

  	<li>Aesthetic preferences</li>
  </ol>

 <p>To do this, I first had to understand the market.
-I evaluated every Criagslist apartment listing in our search radius every single day for 3 months.
+I evaluated every Craigslist apartment listing in our search radius every single day for 3 months.
 I also checked Trulia, Zillow, RentSFNow, and canvassed our preferred neighborhoods writing down phone numbers of the "Apartment Available" signs.
 As a tip, Craigslist is by far the most useful and comprehensive source for apartment rentals in San Francisco. </p>

 <p>Of the apartments I researched, I visited ~15 units, and applied with my wonderful roommate to 3 of those units before signing our current lease.
-By expending my short term time and physical resources, we now have a beautiful apartment that, by my estimation, is significantly below market while being in a maximally ideal location.</P>
+By expending my short term time and physical resources, we now have a beautiful apartment that, by my estimation, is priced significantly below market while being in a maximally ideal location.</P>

 <img src="{{ site.baseurl }}/img/sharonodegaard-filbert.jpg" alt="Filbert Steps">